-November 6th is National Nachos Day, In fact, the dish was invented by accent, when customers arrived at a restaurant after the kitchen had closed.
+November 6th is National Nachos Day.
+The dish was invented by accent, when customers arrived at a restaurant after the kitchen had closed.
 The manager, named Nacho (the diminutive of Ignacio), threw together some ingredients in the fridge to feed the folks.

 The rest is history (here’s a bit more on history of nachos): a favorite snack was born.
 They moved from Mexican restaurants to the mainstream.